 A self-taught sign painter in Harlem during the Great Depression, late in life this Outsider artist created a large series of collage portraits that celebrated historically significant black Americans from all professions.
 His portraits-as-signs engage in social commentary as they captivate viewers with colorful hand-painted text, shiny vinyl letters, and stickers.

-Black Portraits as Signs of Our Times
+Ed Welch: Black Portraits as Signs of our Times

-Among the many notables in his portrait collection were George Washington Carver, Rosa Parks, Joe Louis, Ray Charles, Jesse Owens, Muhammad Ali, Malcolm X, Aretha Franklin, Stevie Wonder, Al Green, and Janet Jackson.
-He typically “signed” his works with a modest mailing label whereas he often signed his letters “Sergeant J. Edward Welch” in pride of his military service.
-In 2010, Ricco/Maresca Gallery in New York mounted a solo exhibition and described his works as “Exuberant, colorful and multi-textured, each of Welch’s mixed-media paintings is a mini-spectacle conveying snippets of social commentary and plain-spoken philosophy that reflect the artist’s voice of experience and his engaged — but never weary — view of the world.”
+For example, he dreamed of publishing a magazine called MEN.
+To promote the concept he showed me a sign that seemed as if it was promoting a strip club.
+But he quickly explained, “I created this Big Apple sign with a sexy dancer as a lure for my MEN magazine.
+Once you get them hooked and they are inside the magazine, we ask them questions like, ‘Are you taking care of your kids?’
+This is how we get their attention for the real serious issues.”
+He often signed his works with a modest mailing label whereas he typically signed his letters “Sergeant J. Edward Welch” in pride of his military service.
+In 2010, Ricco/Maresca Gallery in New York held a solo exhibition describing his works as “Exuberant, colorful and multi-textured, each of Welch’s mixed-media paintings is a mini-spectacle conveying snippets of social commentary and plain-spoken philosophy that reflect the artist’s voice of experience and his engaged — but never weary — view of the world.”

 — Peter Hastings Falk